GRSEB9S/Haze_noHaze/README.md

  The model and solver configuration files are stored under this repo.
 We need to make the following change to the original bvlc_reference_caffenet model configuration file.

-    Change the path for input data and mean image: Lines 24, 40 and 51.
+- Change the path for input data and mean image: Lines 24, 40 and 51.
-    Change the name of the last fully connected layer from fc8 to fc8-cats-dogs.
+- Change the name of the last fully connected layer from fc8 to fc8-cats-dogs.
 Lines 360, 363, 387 and 397.
-    Change the number of outputs from 1000 to 2: Line 373.
+- Change the number of outputs from 1000 to 2: Line 373.
 The original bvlc_reference_caffenet was designed for a classification problem with 1000 classes.

 Note that if we keep a layer's name unchanged and we pass the trained model's weights to Caffe, it will pick its weights from the trained model.
 If we want to freeze a layer, we need to setup its lr_mult parameter to 0.

 -------------------------------------------------
- 4)  Solver Definition
+ 4)  Solver Definition:

       Same as Before
  -------------------------------------------------
  5)  Model Training